 Also, standing water invites the growth of l. monocytogenes as well as other harmful bacteria, not to mention safety concerns.
 For these reasons, dry steam vapor is the optimal method for delivering pathogen killing heat.

 Also, Industrial steam cleaners have the innate ability to penetrate nooks and crannies, so called niche areas by the FDA, and aforementioned rough areas.
 Also, many manufacturers, like AmeriVap Systems provide proprietary tools that make the job even easier and more thorough.
 This, with the positive side effect of using no chemicals as well as reducing water consumption and waste water levels, make the industrial steam cleaner a very compelling piece of equipment for any forward thinking company.
-For information on biofilm and sanitizing floor drains click here.
+For another good article on biofilms and their removal click here.